Cookies on this website

 Health Services Researcher

 My PhD, completed in 2012 at the University of Exeter Medical School, was an ethnographic study of the self-management of heart disease for older adults living in three contrasting practice areas in Southern England.
-Throughout my career I have lived abroad for short periods and worked in America, Canada and Norway.
+Throughout my career I have lived abroad for short periods and worked in America, Canada and Norway and I have worked clinically and managerially in the UK and Boston, USA in cardiology, cardiothoracic, plastic surgery and trauma.
 I also have a background in theatre arts, vocal coaching and teaching Speech and Drama in inner London Schools.
-I have also worked clinically and managerially in the UK and Boston, USA.